LEMarshall/blog/content/posts/building-a-blog-with-docker-and-hugo-part2-2016-02-11.md

 Basically, my Dockerfile borrows an Alpine Linux + Hugo configuration from the first source, and automatic updates using git and github from the second.

 The following script launches Hugo Server, and sets it to watch the file system for changes.
-Meanwhile, git pulls changes from the repository every 60 seconds, and Hugo will rebuild the site and incorporating anything new:
+Meanwhile, git pulls changes from the repository every 60 seconds, and Hugo will rebuild the site and incorporate anything new:

 ```
 #!/bin/sh